 In rare cases pinguecula can be removed surgically.
 It is a relatively simple procedure that requires a referral to an eye surgeon.

-Dr Jim Kokkinakis treats inflamed pinguecula on a regular basis, so if you think you have one and would like advice about treatment or removal call us on 9290 1899 for an appointment or CLICK here for an appointment.
+Dr Jim Kokkinakis treats inflamed pinguecula on a regular basis, so if you think you have one and would like advice about treatment or removal call us on 9290 1899 for an appointment.